 Saga #2.
 (The gun is in the right hand; the money is in the left hand; the glass is on the table; the bottle is on the table; the holster is on the robber; the sheriff’s gun is in the sheriff’s right hand; the sheriff’s holster is on the sheriff.)
 ROBBER: (The robber is at the window.)
 Go to door; open door; go thru door; close door; go to corner; put money down at corner; go to window; put gun down at window; lean on window and look; lean on window and look; go to corner; count money; go to table; pick up glass with right hand (empty); take glass from right hand with left hand; pick up bottle with right hand; pour; put bottle on table; take glass from left hand.

 National Novel Generation Month encourages participants to have fun.
 To that end, I intended to produce output that superficially resembled the screenplays generated by SAGA II, but did not seek to replicate its inner workings.
-That said, studying the readily available implementation details was instructive, especially given that the number of extant transcripts is quite small.
+That said, studying some implementation details was instructive, especially given that the number of extant transcripts is quite small.

 At each time step, the actors “roll for initiative” (much like in modern RPGs) to determine who performs an action.
 Because the robber appears in the scene first, the sheriff’s initiative is hard-coded to be zero for the initial time steps.